ronthomasroy/Capture-the-Star/README.md

 # ⭐ Capture the Star

-**Capture the Star** is a fun, interactive game where players use **eye tracking and head movement** to control gameplay — no keyboard or mouse needed!
-Built using the [MediaPipe](https://github.com/google/mediapipe) library, this game offers an accessible and futuristic way to play.
+**Capture the Star** is a fun, browser-based game where players use **eye tracking and head movement** to control gameplay — no keyboard or mouse needed!
+Built entirely using **HTML, CSS, and JavaScript**, the game uses [MediaPipe](https://github.com/google/mediapipe) to deliver a futuristic, hands-free experience.

 ---